Design is the Differentiator: Bringing New Design Innovations to a Very Antiquated and Very Large Industry

 •

-A solutions-driven mindset avoids killing ideas by saying no and instead proposes alternatives to keep momentum and creativity alive.
+A solutions-driven culture avoids killing ideas with 'no' and instead proposes alternative paths to keep momentum.

 -